 Travel insurance plans are meant to cover risks such as trip cancellations, trip interruptions, medical emergencies and lost baggage.
 These risks can be divided into two categories – those that may occur before departure, such as a cancellation, and those that occur post-departure, such as lost baggage.

 If a traveler cancels a trip before departing, he or she has paid for insurance coverage for the entire trip while the insurance company has only assumed the risk for part of the trip.

 Attorneys believe that travelers who cancel should receive refunds for the post-departure insurance coverage that was included in their policies but was never provided.

 Travelex and Transamerica are already facing a proposed class action lawsuit alleging that travelers who canceled their trips are owed refunds for the part of the premium that was paid for post-departure risks.

 How Can a Class Action Lawsuit Help?

 A class action lawsuit, if successful, could repay customers for the cost of post-departure travel insurance that was never provided but was included in the price of the policy.
-It could also force Travelex and Transamerica to change their policies.
+It could also force travel insurance providers to change their refund policies.